zaidarain1/kit/README.md

 2. From the root folder, run `pnpm watch` to build the package in watch mode in one console.
 3. From the root folder, run `pnpm start:react` to run the react example in another console.

+## What to do next?
+Now that the core package is installed, you can install the [embedded wallet](https://github.com/0xsequence/kit/tree/master/packages/wallet) or take a look at the [checkout](https://github.com/0xsequence/kit/tree/master/packages/checkout).

 ## LICENSE